Yelp/elastalert/docs/source/running_elastalert.rst

     $ pip install "elasticsearch>=5.0.0"

-Next, open up config.yaml.example.
+Next, open up ``examples/config.yaml.example``.
 In it, you will find several configuration options.
 ElastAlert may be run without changing any of these settings.

 ``rules_folder`` is where ElastAlert will load rule configuration files from.
 It will attempt to load every .yaml file in the folder.
 Without any valid rules, ElastAlert will not start.
 ElastAlert will also load new rules, stop running missing rules, and restart modified rules as the files in this folder change.
-For this tutorial, we will use the example_rules folder.
+For this tutorial, we will use the ``examples/rules`` folder.

 ``run_every`` is how often ElastAlert will query Elasticsearch.